MMOT Educational Workshops

 A Digital Media Literacy Workshop

-Illinois State Learning Standards Crosswalk for Combat Hate Digital Media Literacy
+– Illinois State Learning Standards Crosswalk for Combat Hate Digital Media Literacy– Combat Hate Digital Media Literacy One Page for Educators

-TEACHER’S GUIDE – Combat Hate
+– TEACHER’S GUIDE – Combat Hate

 This workshop provides students with the tools to identify and analyze potentially harmful media, stand up against hate and violence online, and develop strategies to create a positive social media presence.
 This program will provide safety and empowerment for young digital citizens during the post-COVID social media age.
 Students will discuss their own social media presence and experience with hate online.
-Using tablet computers, students are then asked to use the Center for media Literacy’s Five Key Questions to analyze carefully curated examples of online hate in small groups.
+Using tablet computers, students are then asked to use the Center for Media Literacy’s Five Key Questions to analyze carefully curated examples of online hate in small groups.
 Students will also discuss consequences of online hate and the concept of a “digital footprint.”

 Suitable for grades 7-12.